Read This Before Home Renovation - The Truth About Formaldehyde

 When it comes to wall paint options, use water-based topcoats rather than solvent-based topcoats.
 Today, most brands of paint offer low-VOC alternatives, and there are even some VOC-free paints, such as "ECOS".

+For furniture, if you still prefer or need pressed wood products, you can choose products that emit very low formaldehyde and other volatile organic compounds.
 For example, pressed wood products glued together with phenol-formaldehyde (PF) resin or methylene diisocyanate (MDI) resin emit much less formaldehyde than UF products.
 PF and MDI products are often labeled as “exterior grade” or “moisture resistant” since they are more resistant to water vapor.
 If possible, use non-toxic alternatives such as wood with a natural oil coating e.g."OSMO", stainless steel, etc.

 Provide adequate and continuous ventilation of indoor spaces.
 Open windows or use an exhaust fan to blow indoor air out and bring in fresh air.
 When using cleaners and paints, remember to ventilate the indoor space.